ManticoreGamesInc/platform-documentation/src/references/data_tables.md

 ### Deleting Columns and Rows

-Creators can delete columns and rows by right clicking on a column or row.
-An option panel will pop up where creators can select to delete the column or row.
+Creators can delete columns and rows by right-clicking on a column or row.
+An options panel will pop up where creators can select to delete the column or row.

 ![Delete Column](../img/DataTables/delete_column "image_tooltip")
 ![Delete Row](../img/DataTables/delete_row "image_tooltip")